Deni402/Naruto-Game/README.md

     }, 400)
   }
 ```

+## Learning Key
+Using arrays, set interval and event listener at this part of the project I got to understand how important practice is when it comes to logical properties also using the right syntax and putting everything together to convert my idea into a real working game which is really satisfying.

 ## Player's spaceship, collisions, score
 To create the players spaceship I added the class of spaceship to the relevant square and then added an event listener to move from left to right.
 I then added an event listener for the user to fire bullets at the aliens, using a set interval to get the bullet to move up the grid.